Things to do in Taormina Sicily

 Cable car parking

-Another of the top things to know about visiting Taormina is the Cable Car Tormina Parking (not a typo).
+An alternative parking lot is the Mazzarò Car Park.
 It’s located a slight distance from the town center in Mazzarò.

 From here you can take the cable car all the way to Taormina’s town center.